Mamata apologises for Bengal minister's remarks on Prez | Politics

 - India

-Condemning ministerial colleague Akhil Giri's controversial remarks on President Droupadi Murmu, West Bengal Chief Minister Mamata Banerjee on Monday apologised for his comment on behalf of the TMC.
+Condemning ministerial colleague Akhil Giri's controversial remarks on President Droupadi Murmu, West Bengal Chief Minister Mamata Banerjee, ''on behalf of the TMC'', apologised for the comment on Monday, stating that such remarks are not in line with her party's culture.

 Banerjee said she has immense respect for the President, and her party has cautioned Giri against making such derogatory remarks in the future.

-Banerjee said the party ''does not support'' Giri's opinion and will take stringent action against him if he repeats such mistakes.
+Banerjee also said that the party ''does not support'' Giri's opinion and will take stringent action against him if he repeats such mistakes.

 ''I personally respect President Droupadi Murmu.
 She is a very nice lady, and I like her a lot.
-I apologize for Akhil Giri's statement; I apologize on behalf of my party.
+I apologise for Akhil Giri's statement; I apologise on behalf of my party.
 We have great regard for the President, and making such comments is not part of All India Trinamool Congress culture,'' she said.

 Giri faced flak recently for his remarks on the looks of President Droupadi Murmu.
 After a video clip of his comments went viral, he apologized for it.